AndreasMerentitis/optimization-python-demo/README.md

 ![lp1](https://people.richland.edu/james/lecture/m116/systems/linear.png)

-The example is tested using python 3.8.
+The examples is tested using python 3.8.
 You can run the demo either directly (natively) or use repo2docker to configure and run in docker.

 ---